What is University Moth Challenge?

-- To link young people and Universities with the National Moth Recording Scheme
+To link young people and Universities with the National Moth Recording Scheme

+>

-The competition requires students studying in colleges and universities across the UK to form a team and use a range of survey and trapping techniques to discover moths on their campus and beyond.
+> The competition requires students studying in colleges and universities across the UK to form a team and use a range of survey and trapping techniques to discover moths on their campus and beyond.
 To make things more interesting, we have set this up as a competition, running from April to August each year.
-Teams compete against each other to win some exciting prizes (kindly donated by our sponsors, NHBS) in four different categories; the number of species recorded, number of individual moths caught, number of people taking part in a single trapping/surveying event and number of surveying sessions held over the competition period.
+Teams compete against each other to win some exciting prizes in different categories (e.g. number of species recorded, number of moths recorded).